-We educate medical students in classes and laboratories throughout their four-year program of study (for detailed information about the Medical School see VCU School of Medicine).
+We educate medical students in classes and small group settings throughout their four-year program of study (for detailed information about the Medical School see VCU School of Medicine).
 We also educate second-year dental students.

 Medical student course materials are available on VCU eCurriculum

 The Pathology medical school curriculum includes a two-week course in Foundations of Disease, followed by the Pathology component of the organ-system courses throughout the M2 year.
 Pathology is presented in formal lectures and small group settings.
 Emphasis is placed on the students’ gaining an understanding of the pathogenetic mechanisms and the manifestations of disease.

 M2 students with high Pathology grades are inducted into the Pathology Honor Society, a national society.
 Exceptional student performance in Pathology is recognized annually with the Charles S. Bryan Prize in Pathology, presented to a graduating student.